GIS Developer - MA, Geography, University of Colorado, Boulder

 and each lego piece must be handmade.

-that require many different types of bricks.
+I've been fortunate enough to be apart of many research projects over the last decade that require many different types of lego bricks.
 There are many freely avaliable sources to help you and I build these.

 Java